2.1 THE CHICAGO CARD

 When scheduling an event, students should first look in the upcoming events section of the Law School Briefs and on the Law School’s Master Calendar (available at https://majority.uchicago.edu/mrm/) to check for potential conflicts.
 Students should then fill out the online room request form.

 Please also keep in mind that faculty members often use the lunchtime slot to schedule make-up classes.
 Make sure your event does not conflict with a make-up class whenever possible, as doing so usually hurts attendance at the student-sponsored event.

-Under Illinois law, all new students are required to present proof of immunity for Measles/Mumps/Rubella (MMR), and tetanus/diphtheria (three shots required for foreign students).
+Under Illinois law, generally all new students are required to present proof of immunity from German measles, measles (two shots required), mumps, and tetanus/diphtheria (three shots required for foreign students).
 The Student Health Service notifies all new students of the requirement and provides instructions for compliance.
-During the fourth week of the first quarter of enrollment, students who are not yet compliant are informed that their subsequent registration will be restricted if they have not completed this requirement by the eighth week of that quarter.
+After the third Friday of the first quarter of enrollment, those students who are not yet compliant will have their subsequent registrations restricted and will not have their restriction lifted until they have become compliant with the immunization requirement.
 This is a state requirement, and the Law School cannot provide an exemption and is unable to assist in obtaining an appointment to receive needed immunizations.
-Student are urged to plan ahead and schedule an appointment as soon as possible to avoid having to get shots during final exams, etc. Students may contact the Student Health Service at 773-702-9975 or visit studenthealth.uchicago.edu/page/immunization-compliance.
+Student are urged to plan ahead and schedule an appointment as soon as possible to avoid having to get shots during final exams, etc. Students may contact the Student Health Service at 773-702-4156 or visit http://studenthealth.uchicago.edu/page/immunization-requirements.